racket/rhombus/text/0001-cexpr.md

 set of precedence rules is a compromise.

 The ambiguity of infix operations in `cs` is awkward.

+There are a few instances where `(body)` looks really good to me, like in a `for` loop.
+Right now, you have to write `for {let i = 0; i < 10;
+i += 1} { .... }`.
+Similarly, there are times when `ce ce` looks
+really good, like in a type signature.
+These two very common patterns are not allowed in C-expressions.
+One solution for the second may be to pull out `,` as a special kind of thing rather than just another loose operator.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives